sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 requirements.

 ### Good Thing I Brought...

 ### Sharpen and Stitch

+Damage to items is represented as black-side red cards

 # Mundane Items

 ## Armor, weapons

+Damage to items is represented as black-side red cards

 # More Moves - Use a Magic Item, Entreat the Blood-Bound, Channel the Living Light